 Situated on the Côte d’Azur in the French Alpes Maritimes, the town of Menton came up with the highly innovative and colourful La Fête du Citron (Lemon Festival), which attracts thousands of visitors annually.
 The region of Menton is a producer of high quality lemons.
 The first festival took place in the grounds of the Hotel Riviera in Menton in 1934.
 With stunning displays, floats and sculptures, the ever increasing popularity of the festival has amplified its imaginative themes, with shows introduced in the evening as well as during the daylight hours.

-Quebec Winter Carnival, Canada – 3 to 12 February
+Quebec Winter Carnival, Canada – To 11 February

 Since 1955, the people of Quebec City have celebrated winter with the Quebec Winter Carnival.
 In 2006, over a million people attended the festival, making it the biggest winter festival in the world until the Harbin Ice Festival usurped its crown.
 Drink caribou, dine at the city’s bars and restaurants at the outdoor patios – presumably heated – or dance the night away at the Ice Hotel.
 At the centre of the festivities is the Ice Palace, where the festival mascot, Bonhomme, resides.

-Venice Carnival, Venice, Italy – 4 February to 21 March
+Venice Carnival, Venice, Italy – To 13 February

 Juxtapose one of the most beautiful cities in the world alongside one of the most colourful and exciting carnivals globally and it has to be a winning formula.
 Masked costumed revellers intermingling in St Mark’s Square and the Doge’s Palace, or sailing along the Grand Canal, create a spectacle not to be missed – the Venice Carnival.
 The wearing of masks is a central part of the fun and adds a surreal feel to the carnival events.
 La Maschera Più Bella (“the most beautiful mask”) is judged annually by a group of international fashion and costume designers.

-Baranquilla Carnival, Colombia – 18 to 21 February
+Barranquilla Carnival, Colombia – 10 to 13 February

 The sensational Barranquilla Carnival in Colombia is the world’s second biggest fiesta with magnificent street parades, traditional dancers, lots of local food and the South American country’s joyous cumbia music.
 This authentic Caribbean, because of its status as one of Colombia’s most important folkloric celebrations, Unesco added the Carnaval de Barranquilla to its list of Masterpieces of the Oral and Intangible Heritage of Humanity.